bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 ## Official SDK

-To simplify this task, the official SDK has an API available to developers.
+The official TypeScript SDK provides methods to help developers interact with labels and moderation.

 ### Configuration